 For the duration of the loan, the lender will report your payment activity to the credit bureaus, which will help you build credit.
 By the end of the loan, you could see up to a 60-point increase in your FICO score, provided you make on-time payments.

 If you’re interested in getting a loan, check out Self, an online lender with a customized credit-builder account.

 8. Sign up for Experian Boost

 Experian Boost lets you report payment activity on accounts that aren’t usually reported to the major credit reporting agencies, such as utilities, streaming services and phone payments.
-The app is free, but it only helps with your Experian score since it reports to that credit bureau only.
+The app is free, but it only helps with your Experian score since it only reports to that credit bureau.

 According to Experian, Experian Boost has helped 60% of participants increase their credit score by an average of 12 points.
 Experian Boost users who started the process with a “poor” FICO score of 579 or lower, 87% boosted their credit scores by an average of 22 points.

 9. Credit cards: Get a secured card and use it